 It is August, a month in which many gardeners are busy harvesting, but in August you can also sow a lot!
-Especially if you want to be able to harvest in winter and in early spring.
-But what are 8 vegetables to sow in August?
+Especially if you want to be able to harvest in winter, and in early spring.
+But which 8 vegetables should you sow in August?

 What Can You Sow in August?

 To pick the right vegetables we have to look into two categories.
-Firstly the ones that are quick-maturing plants like spinach, radish, and leafy greens.
+Firstly the quick-maturing plants like spinach, radish, and leafy greens.
 And secondly, the vegetables that are grown to be harvested in the winter or early spring like kale, onions, and kohlrabi!

 August is a perfect month to sow your spinach again.
 You can sow summer varieties again now until mid-September to harvest in the autumn.
 But a fun fact, if you choose the right varieties you can grow spinach all year round!

-Late summer sowings are great for spinach but we do have to look at the maximum germination rates for the seeds.
-Anything above 30 degrees celsius is too much, so an idea is to start them indoors in your seed trays and take them out once they have germinated.
+Late summer sowings are great for spinach but we do have to look at the maximum germination temperature for the seeds.
+Anything above 30 degrees Celsius is too much, so an idea is to start them indoors in your seed trays and take them out once they have germinated.

 Planting advice is either in rows directly in the garden with a row spacing of 30cm and a plant spacing of about 7 to 10cm or sow 3 seeds per cell in your seed trays and plant them out in a clump with 15cm spacing in all directions.